MShmulev/ClientSide/README.md

-Final Project in Full Stack Client Course
+A Project in Full Stack Client Course